Serru/MultiCobot-UR10-Gripper/README_ENG.md

   </a>
   </br>
   </br>
-This repository is published under the license of <a href="https://github.com/Serru/MultiCobot-UR10-Gripper/blob/main/LICENSE">Creative Commons Attribution 4.0 International</a>.
+This repository is published under the <a href="https://github.com/Serru/MultiCobot-UR10-Gripper/blob/main/LICENSE">Creative Commons Attribution 4.0 International</a> license.
 </p>

-## Autores
+## Authors
-* [Burgh Oliván, Miguel](https://github.com/Serru) - *Author of the Final Degree Project entitled **Multirobot system for the collaborative transport of objects** .*
+- [Burgh Oliván, Miguel](https://github.com/Serru) - *Author of the Final Degree Project entitled **Multirobot system for the collaborative transport of objects**.*
-* [López Nicolás, Gonzalo](https://i3a.unizar.es/es/investigadores/gonzalo-lopez-nicolas) - *Director of the Final Degree Project entitled **Multirobot system for the collaborative transport of objects** .*
+- [López Nicolás, Gonzalo](https://i3a.unizar.es/es/investigadores/gonzalo-lopez-nicolas) - *Director of the Final Degree Project entitled **Multirobot system for the collaborative transport of objects**.*

 The memory of the Final Degree Project can be found in the [Repository](https://deposita.unizar.es/record/66296?ln=es) of TFGs of the [University of Zaragoza](http://www.unizar.es/).